 The Effect of Coyotes on Deer Populations

-During the booming fur industry, the southeast had no coyotes and a high deer density.
-Now deer are scarce in in some high-density locations previously having 50+ deer per square mile.
+An increase in coyote populations results in a decrease in their preferred prey.
+During the booming fur industry, the southeast had no coyote packs and a high deer density.
+Now deer are scarce in some high-density locations previously having 50+ deer per square mile.
 The U.S. Government has to kill over 90,000 coyotes yearly because of stock predation.

 Studies: Effect of Coyotes on Whitetail Deer Populations